Lectures

 On the second day, we focus on well-organised datasets for analysis and visualisation using Orange Data Mining.
 Orange is also open-source and helps understand data science concepts such as filtering, analysis, visualisation, and machine learning; it can also assist with everyday tasks.

 Lars Kjær is Special Advisor in Digital Humanities at Copenhagen University Library | Royal Danish Library.
-He holds an academic background in history from the University of Copenhagen; and has completed examinations in Digital Data Analysis and Data Mining from the IT University Copenhagen.
+He holds an academic background in history from the University of Copenhagen and has completed examinations in Digital Data Analysis and Data Mining from the IT University of Copenhagen.
 Lars is skilled in Python programming, linguistic software, natural language processing, text and data mining, photogrammetry, and GIS tools.
 Through his work in facilitating workshops and providing guidance at Copenhagen University Library, he assists students and researchers at Copenhagen University in acquiring new digital humanities skills.
 Additionally, by building new cultural heritage datasets, he helps the Royal Danish Library transform its collections into research data packages.

 Network Analysis for Humanists